LukeHeuser/notes/Java/java_basics.md

 ### **Declaring Return Type**

-`Void` means no value is returned
+`Void` = no value is returned

-`Primitive Data Type` can be used to return a value.
+A `Primitive Data Type` can be used to return a value.
 However, the return statement is required for a value to be given.
 Otherwise, an error will occur.
+The `Return` statement can be used in clever ways, so think about reducing the code as much as possible for readability and compile time.

 ### **Declaring the Method Name**